-Because development programs operate in complex and dynamic systems, donors and implementing organizations are increasingly seeking to create programs that are collaboratively designed, embed continual learning, and are adaptable.
+Given that development programs operate in complex and dynamic systems, donors and implementing organizations are increasingly seeking to create programs that are collaboratively designed, embed continual learning, and are adaptable.
 Collaborating, Learning, and Adapting (CLA) is USAID’s approach to becoming a more effective development organization as it can—

 USAID finds that a well-resourced and intentional approach to CLA can help contribute to improving organizational performance and development outcomes.
 While collaborating, learning, and adapting are familiar concepts, what is new is explicitly building in CLA principles and processes at the beginning of project design and implementation so that CLA activities support project efforts to achieve intended outcomes.

 USAID Advancing Nutrition aims to generate global learning, evidence, and innovative practices on how to improve women’s diets, with a focus on pregnant and lactating women (PLW), to inform the design and implementation of nutrition programs and interventions.
-To do this, we developed a learning agenda on women’s diets to guide work planning and synthesis of evidence and learning on women’s diets across our multi-sectoral portfolio.
+To do this, the project developed a Women’s Diets Learning Agenda to guide work planning and synthesis of evidence and learning on women’s diets across the project’s multi-sectoral portfolio.